-The circuit on this page is for a fast-acting electromechanical circuit breaker for use with low voltage AC and DC systems.
-The voltage can be fixed or variable.
+The circuit on this page is for a fast acting, electromechanical circuit breaker for use with low voltage AC and DC systems.
+The protected voltage source can be fixed or variable.

 The circuit breaker was designed to protect high current AC and DC model railroad throttles and control systems typically used by large scale trains but it will also work for other high current, low voltage applications.

 This circuit uses an Allegro® Microsystems, Inc. - ACS712ELCTR-20A-T, Hall Effect - Bipolar, Linear Current Sensor IC to measure the current flow and provide electrical isolation between the load and the control circuit.

 * According to the datasheet for the relay used for this circuit breaker, the longest expected time to open the contacts is 15 milliseconds or about 1/66 th of a second.
 The electronic sensing and control portion of the circuit breaker is instantaneous.

 This circuit is not designed for use with DCC systems but will work if the trip current setting is increased by 10 to 15 percent when compared to DC systems.